orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Valid fields (sender address, contract address).
   * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
   * Transaction timestamp, accept only transactions that haven't expired.
-    * Transaction is expired if its timestamp is earlier than current time minus the [configurable](../config/shared.md) expiration window (eg. 30 min).
+    * Transaction is expired if its timestamp is earlier than current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
   * Transaction wasn't already committed (exist in the committed pool).
   * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
 * Transactions that failed the checks, should be excluded from the result and removed from the pending pool.